 Su-Yin Yap has over 20 years of media and communications experience, having been active in broadcast and print media, and worked for public, non-profit and business entities in the areas of public affairs and corporate communications.

-Su-Yin was featured in the book “Changing Lanes, Changing Lives”, a publication of the Centre for Non-Profit Leadership in Singapore, amongst change-makers who made successful career switches from the corporate to charity sectors.
+Su-Yin was featured in the book “Changing Lanes, Changing Lives”, a publication of the Centre for Non-Profit Leadership in Singapore, amongst change-makers who made inspiring career transitions from the corporate to non-profit sectors.